He is NOT on the Tour Path.

 The Conservation Officer guessed that the hunters might have taken Jasa from a den before he was even two weeks old.
 Whatever the real story, Jasa could not be released back into the wild because he was already too habituated to humans, according to Indiana State regulations.
-Luckily for Jasa, a female coyote named Lyla Rose was already at ICRC and the two rescues were allowed to grow up together.
-Lyla does not like most people and often made it difficult for Caretakers to interact with Jasa, so he usually takes a long time to warm up to humans.
+Luckily for Jasa, a female coyote named Lyla Rose was already at ICRC and the two rescues were allowed to grow up together, and to eventually come to us as a pair.

 Since arriving at Wild Spirit, Jasa has elected to remain aloof when it comes to interacting with humans, though he can usually be persuaded to come close for treats (especially chicken drummies!).
 Despite being a senior rescue, Jasa is still in fantastic health, and can frequently be seen running laps around his enclosure or engaging in his all-time-favorite activity: peeing in his freshly cleaned water bucket!